MerrieQ/Portfolio/Data-driven Startup/README.md

 File: tEST Copy1223.zip

-This project was developed as part of a data-driven startup concept during a minor.
-The idea was to build a smart home system that focuses on energy consumption tracking, reducing unnecessary electricity use, and ensuring privacy for the user.
+This project was developed within the context of a data-driven startup concept during a minor.
+The objective was to design a smart home system aimed at monitoring energy consumption, minimizing unnecessary electricity usage, safeguarding user privacy, and simplifying the process of integrating new smart devices into the system.
+The presented prototype focuses specifically on the connection process of a smart outlet.
+Initially, the use of an NFC chip was considered; however, due to resource limitations, a proximity sensor was implemented as a practical alternative.

 The prototype was created using Arduino (C/C++) and simulated in Wokwi.
 No Python was used in this project.